cognitivegears/asciiquarium_redux/README.md

 Place a user config at one of the default paths above (e.g., `~/.config/asciiquarium-redux/config.toml`) to change spawn weights, timing, or scaling without modifying code.

 You can also point to a specific config with `--config` (absolute or relative path).
 See `sample-config.toml` in the repo for a ready-to-edit template.

+## Treasure chest (decor)

+- Behavior
+  - Sits near the seabed (like the castle) and is drawn behind fish, so fish swim in front of it.
+  - Emits occasional small bubbles while closed.
+  - On a periodic timer, the lid opens briefly and a stream of bubbles pops out, then it closes again.
+- Configuration
+  - `scene.chest_enabled` (bool, default `true`): toggle the treasure chest on/off.
+  - `scene.chest_burst_seconds` (float, default `60.0`): seconds between lid openings.

 ## Differences from the original